glome/glome-wp/readme.txt

 == Glome API access ==

-The Wordpress site is granted exclusive, non transferrable, basic access rights to the Glome API.
+The Wordpress site is granted exclusive, non transferable, basic access rights to the Glome API.
 For more details on API plans please visit http://glome.me.